+Filtering and monitoring

-The School has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online including material of a terrorist or extremist nature when using the School's IT resources.
-Such systems aim to reduce the risk of children being exposed to illegal, inappropriate and harmful materials (including advertisements) online; reduce the risk of children being subjected to harmful online interaction with others; restrict access to online risks such as online gambling, phishing or financial scams and help manage online behaviour that can increase a child's likelihood of, or causes, harm.
-The School uses
+The School has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online when using the School's IT system.
+The School uses "Smoothwall" web filtering software, with Government recommended settings.

+Such systems aim to reduce the risk of children being exposed to illegal, inappropriate or harmful materials online for example: pornography, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, extremism, misinformation, disinformation (including fake news) and conspiracy theories (content risk); reduce the risk of children being subjected to harmful online interaction with others including commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes (contact risk); restrict access to online risks such as online gambling, inappropriate advertising, phishing and/or financial scams (commerce risk); and help manage online behaviour that can increase a child's likelihood of, or causes, harm for example making, sending and receiving explicit images e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying (conduct risk).

-"Smoothwall" web filtering software, with Government recommended settings, to reduce the risk of pupils being exposed to illegal, inappropriate and harmful materials.
-Internet usage ia monitored and any attempt to access such material is reported automatically to the IT Systems Manager and to the Bursar.
-The School recognises however that children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G) which means that children may consensually and/or non-consensually share indecent images, sexually harass their other children via mobile and smart technology, and view and share pornography and other harmful content whilst at school undetected.
-This section should be read in conjunction with the School's E-Safety policy.
+The School recognises however that children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G) which means that children may consensually and/or non-consensually share indecent images, sexually harass their peers via mobile and smart technology, and view and share pornography and other harmful content whilst at school undetected.

-The School ensures compliance with the DfE's 'filtering and monitoring standards for schools' by;
+The School ensures compliance with the DfE's 'Cyber security/filtering and monitoring standards for schools' by;